 Figure 7.
-Histogram of time spending by developers on a subset of dataset.
+Histogram of actual development time spent by developers on a subset of dataset.

-The end-goal of getting the Time measurement is to have the categorical variables.
-The top and bottom threshold are defined for high, medium and low time spent tasks considering the number of records that would fall into each of these categories, and taking into account the reasonability of each category boundaries:
+The end-goal of getting the Actual development time measurement is to have the categorical variables.
+The top and bottom threshold are defined for high, medium and low development time spent tasks considering the number of records that would fall into each of these categories, and taking into account the reasonability of each category boundaries:

-Low time spent category: tasks, that took 1 working day or less.
+Low category of actual development time : tasks, that took 1 working day or less.
 Equal to 8 working hours, and equal to 480 minutes spent, respectively.

-Medium time spent category: tasks, that took more than 1 day and up to 1 week, which is equal to 5 working days, and equal to 2400 minutes spent, respectively.
+Medium category of actual development time: tasks, that took more than 1 day and up to 1 week, which is equal to 5 working days, and equal to 2400 minutes spent, respectively.

-High time spent category: tasks, that took more than a working week (2400 minutes spent) to complete.
+High category of actual development time: tasks, that took more than a working week (2400 minutes spent) to complete.

-Out of the whole dataset of time metric calculated previously (8093 rows in total), the low time spent category is 4159 rows (52%), medium time spent category holds 1418 rows (17%) and high time spent category contains 2516 rows (31%), as presented in the Table 9.
+In the sections of metric calculations, we use term transaction that denotes an occurrence of the metric value per one developer on one issue, meaning that for each metric one developer can have one transaction on one jira issue, therefore, in total developer can have up to as many transactions, as the number of jira issues he/she has worked on.
+The whole dataset of actual development time metric contains 8093 transactions in total, whereas the low actual development time category is 4159 transactions (52%), medium actual development time category holds 1418 transactions (17%) and high actual development time category contains 2516 transactions (31%), as presented in the Table 9.